Darasimi010/reactjs-portfolio/README.md

 4.  **Start the development server:**

     ```bash
-    npm start # or yarn start
+    npm run dev
     ```

-5. Open your browser and navigate to `http://localhost:3000`.
+5. Open your browser and navigate to `http://localhost:5173`.

 ## Deployment